RMgmDB - Rodent Malaria genetically modified Parasites

 Wikipedia: Plasmodium berghei

-P. berghei protocols and databases (Leiden Malaria Research Group).
+Plasmodium berghei protocols and databases

 PlasmoDB: The Plasmodium Genome Resource, hosting genomic and expression data (and more) for different Plasmodium species